dzimchuk/experimental-tools/README.md

 ![Initialize field from constructor parameter](art/InitializeFieldFromConstructor.png)

+VS 2017 and above provide a similar refactoring out of the box.

 ### Initialize field in existing constructor

 Ctrl+. on a field and choose *Initialize field in existing constructor*.